Odilon Kossounou: Club Brugge

 On 1 July 2019, Kossounou completed his transfer to Club Brugge.
 In his first season at the club, Kossounou picked up a league winner's medal as Club Brugge were declared champions in April 2020 with the Pro League being cut short by the COVID-19 pandemic in Belgium.

 Bayer Leverkusen

 On 22 July 2021, Kossounou joined Bundesliga club Bayer Leverkusen on a five-year deal for a reported €23 million fee.

+Atalanta

+On 28 August 2024, Kossounou joined Atalanta in Italy on loan with an option to buy.
+On 14 June 2025, after his loan ended, Atalanta decided to buy Kossounou, signing a four-year contract with the Italian club.

 International career

 Kossounou debuted with the Ivory Coast national team in a 1–1 friendly draw with Belgium on 8 October 2020.